tomdmr/statpack/README.md

 Statistical Process Controll (SPC).
 It relies mostly on the great [Plotly graphics library](https://plotly.com/javascript/) to present the results.

-The additional statistics in some files is either knowledge I gathered and used in praxis from a Six-Sigma Black Belt course.
+The additional statistics in some files is mostly knowledge I gathered and used in praxis from a Six-Sigma Black Belt course.
+For the rest, I do not remember where I snatched it.

 The general workflow is to load the file in a browser, and dump data into a textfield.
 The format can be quite free.
 If a file requires